 d) Based on the success of the PANIIT model, NABARD has sanctioned and released grant assistance of Rs.
 5 crore to NABFINS (a subsidiary of NABARD) for institutionalizing the project for extending skill loans to trainees through Gurukuls set up by PARFI.

-c) Food processing and rural tourism (7 each)
+iii.
+Food processing and Rural Tourism (7 each)

 - Off Farm Producer Organisation (OFPO)

-In order to provide strong platform to rural artisans to take up collective business activities, including capacity building, business planning and providing marketing linkages, NABARD extend support for Off Farm Producer Organisations (OFPOs) in existing and new clusters.
-As on 30 September 2017, NABARD has sanctioned cumulative grant assistance of Rs.
-146.38 lakh towards formation of six OFPOs in J & K, Jharkhand, Tamilnadu, West Bengal, Uttar Pradesh and Mizoram.
+In order to provide strong platform to rural artisans to take up collective business activities, including capacity building, business planning and providing marketing linkages, NABARD extended support for formation of Off Farm Producer Organisations (OFPOs) in existing clusters on a pilot basis in 2016-17.

 a) Exhibitions and Melas